Ingenioes/Ingenioes/README.md

 - ⚡ Fun fact: ...
 -->

-Currently working on getting my Bacherlor Professional IT done ... wish me luck.
+Currently working as a Cyber Security Specialist ... wish me luck bcs.
+I have no Idea what I'm doing.
 Not much of a coding guy, just trying to help, improve and use the cool stuff of other brilliant minds.
-Fun fact: Im German, we are not funny.

 ![](hackermans.gif)